Five Things I Learned in Creative Writing Class

 Writing exercises are where my technical skills saw the most progress.
 When you write whatever you want, whenever you want, there are aspects of the craft that inevitably escape you.
 Writing exercises and assignments forced me to think more strategically about my writing from a technical standpoint.
 It wasn’t about getting my ideas onto the page; it was about setting out to achieve a specific mission with my writing.

 Many writing exercises that we did in class imparted valuable writing concepts; these were the exercises I treasured most because they helped me see my writing from various angles.
-Writing exercises also gave me host of creativity methods that I use to this day to keep writer’s block at bay.
+Writing exercises also gave me a host of creativity methods that I use to this day to keep writer’s block at bay.

 Finally, all those exercises I did back in college ultimately inspired my own book of creative writing exercises; although the inspiration came from poetry and fiction writing courses as well as the creative writing class that I took.